treasure-data/treasure-boxes/integration-box/cuenote-import/README.md

 ## Prerequisite

 ### Note
-This Workflow is for Cuenote FC's XML API.
+Cuenote has two APIs, one is XML API and another one is JSON API.
+Your API version depends on the contract with YMIRLINK so please check your contract first.
-If your contract with YMIRLINK is for JSON API, use the [Workflow for JSON API](https://github.com/treasure-data/treasure-boxes/tree/master/integration-box/cuenote-import-json).
+In this repository, there are two directory: `./XML-API` is for XML API, `./JSON-API` is for JSON API.

 ### Cuenote